flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 Shortly before we start our take off roll we do the following steps:

-- Check ENG MODE SEL as required (should be on MODE NORM)

 - Check PACKS as required<br/>
   (some airlines take off with Packs OFF to allow more power to thrust and save fuel - not necessarily required)